 Law permeates every aspect of social life.
 Law governs everything from the embryo to exhumation.
-There are legal frameworks for the air we breathe, the food and drink we consume, our travel, family relationships, property, our sport, science, employment, education and health – everything from neighbourhood disputes to war.
+Legal frameworks exist for the air we breathe, the food and drink we consume, our travel, family relationships, property, sport, science, employment, education and health – everything from neighbourhood disputes to war.

 Best Bachelor Courses

 Studying law is a big investment of your time, so you definitely want to enroll in the best course available.